giang-nguyentbk/itc-framework/docs/POSIC-SYSV.md

 ![](../assets/IPC.png)

 ## SYSTEM V definition
-+ System V is a form of Operating System and a relevant standard which was developed by AT&T as a commercial version.
++ System V is a set of Operating System and a relevant standard which was developed by AT&T as a commercial version.
 System V standards provide many APIs to interact with UNIX kernel from user space.

 ## POSIX definition